jansdhillon/landscape-demo/README.md

 ### GPG private key

 This demo will also setup [repository mirroring](https://documentation.ubuntu.com/landscape/explanation/repository-mirroring/repository-mirroring/) for Landscape.
-To do so, create a GPG private key to sign the packages and metadata. **The GPG private key you use must not be password-protected, so do not enter anything for a password when prompted.
-The following should not ask for your password:
+To do so, create a GPG private key to sign the packages and metadata. **The key you use must not have a passphrase**, so do not enter anything for a password when prompted:

 ````sh
 gpg --full-generate-key